uriel1998/orindi/README.md

 * I don't want to further customize themes.
 Seems like against the point of pico here.
 However, should have default index.md that shows ALL pages, right?
-* Add a header/footer which reflects the program.
-(But it also is beside the point because we're using pico to make an RSS feed anyway)
 * Which plugins should be added in (recommendations, anyway):
     - GZIP
     - PicoTooManyPages